arapulido/katacoda-scenarios/progressive3/step7.md

+Wait some minutes until your environment is setup.
+Once it is setup, you will see the following message in your terminal:`OK, the training environment is installed and ready to go.`

 We will be using NGINX as our Ingress Controller.
 This is already running for you in your cluster.
 Check that the NGINX Ingress Controller is running correctly by executing this command: `kubectl get pods -n ingress-nginx -l app.kubernetes.io/component=controller`{{execute}} You should get an output similar to this one:

 ```